Fractured Magic: Chapter Three

 “They were glowing,” Rhea said.
 “Bright orange.”

-“Not that,” Leandros said, though that was concerning in its own right.
+“Not that,” Leandros said.
 “Did you notice anything else?
 Right at the end?”

 “No,” Rhea said.
-When Leandros stayed thoughtfully silent, she asked, “Leandros?”
+When Leandros stayed thoughtfully silent, she asked, “Why?
+Did you?”

-“Idiot,” Rhea said through a smile, “I'll miss you the moment I leave this place.
-Make sure you write with updates.”
+“Fool,” Rhea said through a smile, “I’ll miss you the moment I leave this place.
+Be sure to write with updates.”

 “I will.”

 Leandros let Rhea lead the way back, back to the courthouse and back into the chambers where the Magistrates waited.
-And afterward, Leandros escorted Rhea to the train station as the new Captain of Unity's rescue mission.
-They spoke little on the journey, and when they reached their destination there were no tearful farewells.
-Alfheim guards stood by to escort their Queen; it wouldn’t do to show that sort of weakness in front of them, not so early into her reign.
+And afterward, Leandros escorted Rhea to the train station as the new Captain of Unity’s rescue mission.
+He and Rhea spoke little on the journey, and when they reached their destination there were no tearful farewells.
+Alfheim guards stood by to escort their Queen home; it wouldn’t do to show weakness in front of them, so early into her reign.

 All she said was, “Good luck, Captain Nochdvor.
 Bring my father back.
 Make Alfheimr proud.”

 Leandros responded with a low bow.
-As the train departed, he walked back to Unity’s Island alone, the anger in his heart settling like silt at the bottom of a river.
+As the train departed, he walked back to Unity Island alone, the anger in his heart settling like silt at the bottom of a river.

 Discussion